 Inspection before a Storm

 It is always best to regularly inspect your trees all year round and not just after a storm.
 This will encourage better health and appearance on your tree and prevent future problems.
 Broken branches can fall anywhere your property and can cause grave damage and injury.
 Tree care, such as pruning and trimming, should be an integral part of maintenance to avoid worst-case scenarios like these.
 Make a habit of inspecting your tree before and after a storm.
+Contact Matt at Nabor’s Tree Service Chattanooga for more information.

 Identify Broken Branches